2nd Infantry Division (United Kingdom): 1918

 On 8 August the Allied armies launched the Battle of Amiens that began the Hundred Days Offensive, the culminating offensive of the war.

 On 21 August the division took part in the Third Battle of Albert, part of the Second Battle of the Somme, and liberated several villages.
 This was followed by fighting at Arras, between 2–3 September, and then an advance to the Canal du Nord.

 Over the course of the rest of the month, the division took part in preliminary operations for the Battle of Havrincourt and then the Battle of the Canal du Nord.
 In October the division fought at Second Battle of Cambrai and liberated the village of Forenville.
 By this point of the offensive, divisional casualties had reached 3,900.

+Men of No. 1 Platoon, A Company, 10th (Service) Battalion, Duke of Cornwall's Light Infantry, the divisional pioneers, breakfasting on their way to the line, near Le Quesnoy, France, 27 October 1918.

 The Battle of the Selle followed, between 17 and 25 October, and the division reached the outskirts of Forêt de Mormal.
 Wyrall noted that some of the division's old hands had last marched through this forest in 1914.
 The division carried out its last trench raid of the war on 1 November, before it moved into reserve and ended the war near Le Quesnoy, France.
 Casualties in the final year of the war amounted to 10,201.

 Don Farr, a historian, wrote the division had "an excellent reputation" and continued "to be rated as one of the BEF's best" throughout the war.